Last updated on June 14th, 2021 at 04:53 pm

-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

-Overall, we rate Ad Fontes Media left leaning, but least biased in sum due to methodology and High for factual reporting.
+- Overall, we rate Ad Fontes Media left-leaning, but least biased in sum due to methodology and High for factual reporting.

-Founded in 2014, Ad Fontes Media formerly known as All Generalizations are False is the blog of Patent Attorney Vanessa Otero.
-This blog is well known for it’s media bias chart that rates different media sources from right to left and on credibility.
+Founded in 2014, Ad Fontes Media, formerly known as All Generalizations are False, is the blog of Patent Attorney Vanessa Otero.
+This blog is well known for its media bias chart that rates different media sources from right to left and on credibility.

-Overall, we rate Ad Fontes Media left leaning, but least biased in sum due to methodology and High for factual reporting.
+Overall, we rate Ad Fontes Media left-leaning, but least biased in sum due to methodology and High for factual reporting.
 (D. Van Zandt 8/16/2018) Updated (6/4/2019)